dblock/fue/README.md

 #### Specify More Depth

-By default the code looks at the last 10 repos.
-You can have more depth, up to 100 (a limit enforced by Github).
+By default the code looks at 1 commit from the last 10 repos.
+You can look at more repositories (breadth) and more commits (depth).
+The maximum value for both parameters is enforced by Github and can be set up to 100.

 ```
-GITHUB_ACCESS_TOKEN=token fue find --depth=100 defunkt
+GITHUB_ACCESS_TOKEN=token fue find --breadth=100 --depth=5 defunkt

 Chris Wanstrath <chris@ozmm.org>
 Chris Wanstrath <chris@github.com>